immersive-arts/Sparck2_Documentation/docs/start/tutorials/03_Spatial_Augmented_Reality/Spatial_Aumented_Reality.md

 **position**: switch between the **Output** or **Desktop**.
 Where **Output** display the visual content on the configured projectors and **Desktop** create a window that preview how the visual content is distributed.

 **columns and row**: slices the output into designated frames.
 In this case we set the columns to 4 and the rows to 1.
-As shown the the picture above about the Preview of Sparck
+As shown in the picture above about the Preview of Sparck

 **display**: pressing **setting...** opens up the display setup tool to configure the **Output** overall pixel amount used for projection.
 Select the displays you wish to use for projection.
 Once selected they become orange.
 Now, **Store and Close** to close the configuration.